huguryildiz/airport-gate-assignment-optimization/README.md

 - The model is intentionally kept simple and transparent.
 - Additional constraints (wingspan–gate compatibility, remote-only gates, buffer tuning) can be modularly added.
-- Designed for technical assessments, interviews, and portfolio demonstration.

 ---